devproca/sketch-dev-day/README.md

 Open sketch-dev-day-fundamentals.sketch and follow the instructions for each exercise.

 ### Exercise 3 - Website mockup
 One of the most outrageous websites I've come across recently, is the [Yale School of Art](https://www.art.yale.edu/).
 Navigate around the site and pick aspects that you want to incorporate into your design.
 Do a sketch mockup using a subset of their content to create a proposal for a site overhaul.
+You might also want to check out some *good* sites as inspiration for your design.
 We will share our designs at the end of the day.